cncf/tag-app-delivery/operator-wg/whitepaper-public-comment/README.md

 The Operator pattern consists of three components:

 * The application or infrastructure that we want to manage.
-* A domain specific language that enables the user to specify the desired state of the application in a declarative way.
+* A domain-specific language that enables the user to specify the desired state of the application in a declarative way.
 * A controller that runs continuously:
   * Reads and is aware of the state.
   * Runs actions against the application in an automated way.
-  * Report the state of the application  in a declarative way.
+  * Reports the state of the application in a declarative way.

-This design pattern will be applied on Kubernetes and its operators in the next sections.
+This design pattern will be applied to Kubernetes and its Operators in the following sections.

 ### Operator Characteristics
 The core purpose of any operator is to extend its orchestrator's underlying API with new domain knowledge.
 As an example, an orchestration platform within Kubernetes natively understands things like containers and layer 4 load balancers via the Pod and Service objects.
 An operator adds new capabilities for more complex systems and applications.
 For instance, a prometheus-operator introduces new object types _Prometheus_, extending Kubernetes with high-level support for deploying and running Prometheus servers.